 Do you ever get that feeling something is off-balance, that you just need to get out and breathe?
 I sure do.
 In fact, this past weekend I said to my husband, “I have got to get outside and surround myself with nature.
 I’m feeling anxious and need to clear my head.”

 When I was a child I would play in the woods for hours.
-I’m sure you can relate if you lived in the country.
-I’d make a fort and pretend where my kitchen was, the living room, and bedroom.
-Making a broom out of a stick and pine branches made me feel purposeful and practical.
+I’m sure you can relate if you lived in rural areas.
+I’d make a fort and pretend where my kitchen was the living room and the bedroom.
+Making a broom out of a stick and pine branches made me feel purposeful and resourceful.
 Know what I mean?
-I miss that kind of play.
-And just knowing that people actually had to live outdoors has always amazed me.
-Maybe that’s why I like camping.
+This is probably why I enjoy camping.

-This kind of outdoor play is so good for our children.
+Outdoor play is so good for our children.
 It not only stimulates their creativity, but nature actually helps them be creative.
 Playing outdoors creates confidence.
 It helps our kids develop a relationship with nature, and it comforts their natural spirit.
-Playing in God’s creation also brings them closer to him.
+Playing in God’s creation also brings them closer to Him.
 Here’s a post you gotta check out: 5 Valuable Ways to Manage Mental Wellness in Kids & Us.
 It talks about developing a relationship with nature.
 And gives ideas on how we can get our kids outdoors.
-It also covers our mental wellbeing and how to manage it naturally.
+It also covers our mental well-being and how to manage it naturally.

 For some people, like myself, nature is one of our favorite worship sanctuaries, it’s our haven, refuge.
 It’s informal and a perfect place to be one on one with God.
 Even if we don’t go into the woods or visit the meadows and mountains or beaches with the intent to worship God, nature has a way of rejuvenating and healing our souls.
 It’s like osmosis.